 The Gallery has not had a significant expansion in more than 30 years and current spaces are working beyond their capacity.
 By almost doubling the space for the display and enjoyment of art, the Gallery will be able to show more of its art collection alongside the best Australian and international exhibitions.

 Is a new building being built or are you extending the existing building?

-Where will the new building be?
+Where will the new building be located?

 Who owns the project site?

-The Sydney Modern Project does not impact land within the Royal Botanic Gardens and we are working closely with our government colleagues to ensure our plans and aspirations for the precinct are aligned.
+The Sydney Modern Project does not impact on land within the Royal Botanic Garden Sydney, and the Gallery continues to work closely with its government colleagues and precinct partners to ensure plans and aspirations for the precinct are aligned.

 What are the benefits of an expanded Gallery?

 The Sydney Modern Project will deliver a range of cultural, educational and economic benefits, including: